Komuna e Parisit,Tirana, Albania

 To enable students

-to explore advanced operating systems topics and expose them to recent developments
+to explore advanced operating systems topics and expose them to recent

-scenarios involving distributed operating systems.
-The course involves readings
+administration of complex scenarios involving distributed operating systems.

-and lectures on classic and recent papers.
+The course involves readings and lectures on classic and recent papers.

 Learning Outcomes: